Valeria Barsova: Life and career

-Valeria Barsova first studied the piano with Estonian composer Artur Kapp.
-She then studied singing at the Moscow Conservatory with Mazetti.
+Valeria Barsova was born in Astrakhan and first studied the piano with Estonian composer Artur Kapp.
+She then studied singing at the Moscow Conservatory with Umberto Masetti.
 In 1915, she was singing in a Moscow cabaret when she was noticed by Sergei Zimin, director of the Zimin Opera, where she made her operatic debut in 1917, as Gilda in Rigoletto.
 Other roles at this theatre included; Susanna in Le nozze di Figaro, Constance in Die Entführung aus dem Serail, Rosina in Il barbiere di Siviglia, the four heroines of Les contes d'Hoffmann, Nedda in Pagliacci.

 In 1919, she sang Rosina as a last minute replacement for prima-donna Antonina Nezhdanova, at the Hermitage Theatre in Saint Petersburg, opposite Feodor Chaliapin.
 She then appeared at the Stanislavski Theatre and the Nemirovich-Danchenko Theatre, notably as Clairette in La fille de Madame Angot.

 She finally made her debut at the Bolshoi Theatre in 1920 where she was to sing every seasons until 1948.
 Besides Italian and French roles such as Gilda, Violetta, Mimì, Butterfly, Juliette, Manon, she also excelled in Russian operas, notably the leading female roles in works such as Ruslan and Lyudmila, The Snow Maiden, A Life for the Tsar, Sadko, The Queen of Spades, The Golden Cockerel.

 In 1929, she sang in concert in Berlin and made a tour of Poland.

 After retiring from the stage, she taught at the Moscow Conservatory from 1950 until 1953.
-She retired in Sochi on the Black Sea, where she died at 75.
+She retired in Sochi on the Black Sea, where she died in Sochi at 75.